 Are you ready to improve?
 Read on!

 Your social media page is like your digital billboard.
 Since everyone is on at least one of the biggest social media platforms, you’ll always have the opportunity to reach out to your ideal clients and capture their attention.
 It also helps that Facebook, Instagram, and most social media sites nowadays also have features that can help in boosting business.

 And as with the first point, engagement and connection are big in the marketing world these days.
 The more you establish a connection with your audience, the more that they will likely buy.

-Fix this today: To make the most out of your social media pages, make sure you set up your page’s business settings.
+Fix this today: Make sure you set up your page’s business settings to make the most out of your social media pages.
 It has more features than the usual personal account and gives you the chance to run ads.

 Marketing Mistake #12: Forgetting mobile users

 Did you know that mobile phones generate at least 52% of the internet’s total traffic?
 There are 3.9 billion mobile internet users worldwide.
 When your website, social media, and other marketing collaterals aren’t optimized for mobile users then that’s traffic and prospects lost.

 No matter what you sell or offer, remember that there are people who prefer to access things on the go.